rottytooth/memo/readme.md

 `memo.js` is the (non-minimized) production file.

-## Contributors
+## To Contribute

+Please don't update `memo.js` or `memo.parser.js` directly.
+Update in src folder and then build with `grunt build`.

+Requires the <a href="https://github.com/rottytooth/esonatlangtools">esonatlangtools</a> project deployed to the `packages/esonatlangtools` folder.

 Uses Peggyjs.
 Web interface requires [Hack font](https://www.dafont.com/hack.font), not provided.

-To contribute changes, don't update `memo.js` or `memo.parser.js` directly.
-Update in src folder and then build with `grunt build`.